top of page

 Given that there are no associated measurable harms, this resource is probably underutilized.”

-CAPPA doulas are trained and certified by an international certifying organization that has been educating and training perinatal professionals since 1998.
 The CAPPA mission is to provide dynamic training and continuing education opportunities for doulas and educators around the world.
 CAPPA professionals approach their work with expectant families during the perinatal year with a desire to educate, support, and to see all families succeed.
 TheCAPPA Approach is built on the CAPPA Vision, which supports the four cornerstones.
 These cornerstones are:

 • Using evidence-based information in practice